-- 27.1 The penalty or penalties which may be imposed by the Disciplinary Tribunal as part of its decision referred to in Article 26.4 above may be to do any one or more of the following: - (a) excluding the Member, Graduate or Student concerned from the respective Membership, Graduateship or Studentship (as the case may be) and removing his name from the appropriate register; - (b) calling for and accepting the resignation of the Member, Graduate or Student; - (c) suspending all or any of his rights of Membership, Graduateship or Studentship including the right to hold any particular class of Membership, Graduateship or Studentship (with or without liability for continuing payment of annual subscriptions); - (d) cancelling and calling for the return of any practising certificate or Practitioner's Endorsement certificate; - (e) imposing a fine payable by the Member, Graduate or Student; - (f) reprimanding the Member, Graduate or Student; - (g) ordering the Member, Graduate or Student to pay costs incurred by the Investigation Group and the Disciplinary Tribunal; or - (h) ordering the Member, Graduate or Student to pay restitution, in all cases without prejudice to the rights of the Institute to recover any arrears of subscription or any moneys due from the Member, Graduate or Student to the Institute.
+- 27.1 The penalty or penalties which may be imposed by the Disciplinary Tribunal as part of its decision referred to in Article 26.4 above may be to do any one or more of the following: - (a) excluding the Member, Graduate or Student concerned from the respective Membership, Graduateship or Studentship (as the case may be) and removing their name from the appropriate register; - (b) calling for and accepting the resignation of the Member, Graduate or Student; - (c) suspending all or any of their rights of Membership, Graduateship or Studentship including the right to hold any particular class of Membership, Graduateship or Studentship (with or without liability for continuing payment of annual subscriptions); - (d) cancelling and calling for the return of any practising certificate or Practitioner's Endorsement certificate; - (e) imposing a fine payable by the Member, Graduate or Student; - (f) reprimanding the Member, Graduate or Student; - (g) ordering the Member, Graduate or Student to pay costs incurred by the Investigation Group and the Disciplinary Tribunal;

+- (h) ordering the Member, Graduate or Student to pay restitution, or - (i) ordering the Member, Graduate or Student to receive governance related training of such nature, and for such duration within a specified period, as the Disciplinary Tribunal may determine.

+in all cases without prejudice to the rights of the Institute to recover any arrears of subscription or any moneys due from the Member, Graduate or Student to the Institute.
 The decision shall also include a ruling as to whether and by what means any penalty or penalties to be imposed shall be given publicity and if so whether the Member, Graduate or Student shall be named.